top of page

 When someone postpones something, they intentionally move it to a future point in order to accommodate changing circumstances, conflicts, or unforeseen situations.
 This decision to postpone is typically made to ensure that the event or task can be executed under more favorable or suitable conditions.
 It involves deferring the original plan or schedule and communicating the new arrangement to those involved.
 Postponing can be applied to a wide range of scenarios, including meetings, appointments, deadlines, events, trips, or any other planned engagement.
 By postponing, individuals or organizations aim to provide themselves with more time, resources, or flexibility to address any challenges or issues that may hinder the successful completion or execution of the original plan.

-Example sentences of postpone
+Example sentences containing postpone

 1. We need to postpone the meeting until next week.